Aaronmedhavi/Aaronmedhavi/README.md

 </div>

 ## About Me
 Hi there!
-I'm Aaron Medhavi Kusnandar, an undergraduate student at Bina Nusantara University pursuing a degree in Game Application & Technology.
-As an aspiring game developer, I'm passionate about creating immersive, engaging, and fun gaming experiences that can be enjoyed by all kinds of people.
+I'm Aaron, an undergraduate student at Bina Nusantara University in Game Application & Technology.
+As an aspiring game programmer, I'm passionate about creating immersive, engaging, fun gaming experiences that can be enjoyed by all kinds of people, and continuing to strive for innovation and creativity.
+I also have experience in sound design, level design, and game writer.

 ## 💼 Skills
 - Languages: C#, C, Python